xLSX285/EnterpriseG/README.md

 - `True`: Adjust script to build **EnterpriseGN** instead of EnterpriseG
 - `False`: Adjust script to build **EnterpriseG** `Default`

 > Please note that this will require `Microsoft-Windows-EditionSpecific-EnterpriseGN-Package.ESD` instead of `Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD` - Be aware that Cumulative Updates cannot be installed and must be reconstructed and installed offline!
+It's better to stick with EnterpriseG since it can be updated online (with exception being Insider Previews, they can be updated only through inplace upgrades)

 ## vNext